otto-de/api-guidelines/api-guidelines/global/json/naming-conventions/rules/should-not-use-null-for-empty-arrays.md

 ---
-type: SHOULD NOT
 id: R004060
 ---

-# use null for empty arrays
+# SHOULD NOT use null for empty arrays

 Arrays should be empty and not null if there is no data to provide.